 The Shire shall reimburse Council Members and staff for travel to Council and Committee meetings and other Shire business approved by the CEO.

-Reimbursement of travel expenses, if claimed by the Councillor or staff member, is to be made in accordance with the Public Service Award 1992 schedule F.
+Reimbursement of travel expenses, if claimed by the Councillor or staff member, is to be made in accordance with the Local Government Industry Award 2020.